Sinhika/WeatherMaker/README.txt

 Please report bugs to cyhiggin@republicofnewhome.org

-Finally, if you like WeatherMaker, but wish it did things a bit differently, you have two options: (1) send me e-mail explaining what changes you would like made and why they are a good idea, or (2) make the changes yourself.
+Finally, if you like WeatherMaker, but wish it did things a bit differently, you have two options: (1) open an issue on GitHub explaining what changes you would like made and why they are a good idea, (2) make the changes yourself, (3) or email me as per (1).
 Please read the GNU General Public License included in the file COPYING to find out your responsibilities if you should decide to distribute your changed version, however.

 WeatherMaker is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by